By Joannès Vermorel, Last updated April 2012

 .
 Indeed, when making an order, one has to anticipate the stock already on its way.

-The situation can be complicated if the same order can be passed to multiple suppliers delivering the same items with different lead times
+The situation can be complicated if the same order can be passed to multiple suppliers delivering the same SKUs with different lead times

 (and typically different pricing as well).
 In such a situation, a backorder made to a local